LLNL/merlin/docs/source/modules/introduction.rst

 Introduction
 ============
-Prerequisites:
+.. admonition:: Prerequisites

       * Curiosity

+.. admonition:: Estimated time

-Estimated time: 30 minutes
+      * 30 minutes

-You will learn:
+.. admonition:: You will learn

       * What merlin is.
       * Why you may consider using merlin.

 Motivation
 ++++++++++